 Doing the Numbers

+Okay, if sex is good for you, then how much is enough?
+Tim Wadsworth, a sociologist at the University of Colorado Boulder, has a pretty good idea.
+Compared to those who didn’t have intercourse at all in the previous year, Wadsworth found that people do so 2 to 3 times per month are 33 percent more likely to report high levels of happiness.
+Those who do the deed once a week are 44 percent more likely to report high levels of happiness, and those who have sex two or three times per week are 55 percent more likely.
 But be careful: the nookie-to-happiness ratio isn’t just a numbers game.
 Perception and competition also play a role.
 “There’s an overall increase in sense of well-being that comes with engaging in sex more frequently, but there’s also this relative aspect to it,” Wadsworth said.
 “Having more sex makes us happy, but thinking that we are having more sex than other people makes us even happier.”
 For example, if a couple is having intercourse two or three times a month but they think that their neighbors are partaking once a week, the first couple’s “probability of reporting a higher level of happiness falls by about 14 percent,” Wadsworth found.

 Which (not who) comes first?